lador1/LearningJournalCP3402/# Journal Entry - Week 3.md

 ## Content Insights - Group Interviews
-- I noticed that I was more experienced than others when we were doing mock Job interviews.
+- Revising an interview process was beneficial to me, key ideas such as what to do in interviews and how to prepare was reinfoced.

+- It was insightful to be in the role of the interviewer for once and not the interviewee.
+I had to be adaptable and specific to different types of people, but also be fair in judgement to pick sutable group members.

-- Some individuals did not know how to react when asked a question they could not answer
+- Some individuals did not know how to react when asked a question they could not answer and started to panic, on the other hand, some individals were honest and said that they couldnt relate or answer my question.

-- Some interviewees rioritize people who complete more work, others prefer those who present themselves better like being on time or enthusiasm towards a project, communication and collaboration.
+- Some interviewees prioritize people who complete more work, others prefer those who present themselves better like being on time or enthusiasm towards a project, communication and collaboration.

 - Similar personalities and skill sets can actually negatively impact the harmony of a group - and diverse teams may be beneficial depending on the task.

 ## Career/Employability/Learning Insights
 - **Career:**
-My learning of commerce integration and advanced site control / administration are important insights which I will utilise when attempting to create an online/startup company and can also be useful for pursueing website development.
+My new knowledge of commerce integration and advanced site control will be useful if i decide to create an online/startup company and can also be useful for pursueing website development.

 - **Employability:**
 A basic wordpress knowledge is expected by employers, I believe that I demonstrate proficiency in WordPress and other CMS.
 I have shown adaptability when I work between sites and make similar websites on different CMS, also, I'm starting to utilise advanced tools like plugins and commerce -this makes me attractive to employers seeking website developers and even individuals such as those wanting a website for a business etc.